andrewmbyrd/andrewmbyrd.github.io/_portfolio/connect-four.md

 ## Solutions

-1. The problem of which framework to use seemed to answer itself.
+**The** problem of which framework to use seemed to answer itself.
 My experience up to that point with web development involved Javascript and Ruby.
 With Ruby, the only interaction with the web had come with Ruby on Rails.
 A Connect Four application doesn't need to have data persisted, so Javascript won the decision.
 Given that I needed a system that interacted with periodic, event-driven input from the user, either of plain old Javascript or AngularJS would work.
 Angular provides some nice, built-in associations, so I elected to leverage that framework.

-2. There are actually two separate problems of how to represent the game board.
+**There** are actually two separate problems of how to represent the game board.
 The first problem is how to represent the game board in memory, or as a Javascript construct.
 The second is how to represent the board to the user everytime a game chip is inserted into a column.
 So to solve the first problem, I indeed set up the board as an object.

 {% highlight javascript %}
 var Board = {};
 {% endhighlight %}

 I gave it a `matrix` property that is an array.
-The best way to picture the array is as a list of rows, each of which contain a list of columns:
+The best way to picture the array is as a list of columns, each of which contain a list of rows:

 {% highlight javascript %}
-/*Board.matrix is an array of rows. each row is an array of columns.
+/*Board.matrix is an array of columns. each column is an array of rows.
 The bottom of each column is index 0
          *so the bottom-left of the Connect Four board is Board.matrix[0][0] *the bottom right slot is Board.matrix[6][0]
          etc.*/